learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 #### `<GifListContainer />`

-> A container does data fetching and then renders its corresponding sub-component.
+`<GifListContainer />` should be a container that does data fetching and then renders its corresponding sub-component.
 That’s it.

 > If you haven't learned about container vs presentation components yet, don't worry.
 We'll dig deeper into them soon enough.
 For now, just know that container components _container_ other components.
 They themselves usually aren't visibly on the page.
 Presentational components, on the other hand, are components can you _can_ visibly see on the page (like our `Navbar`).